Reveal the Unknown: Out-of-Knowledge-Base Mention Discovery with Entity Linking: Related Work

-Regarding evaluation metrics, overall accuracy \cite{ji2020bert,chen2021lightweight,gu2021read} is commonly used, which does not reflect the full picture.
+Regarding evaluation, overall accuracy \cite{ji2020bert,chen2021lightweight,gu2021read} is commonly used, which does not reflect the full picture.
 As far as we know, our study is the first to apply \textit{out-of-KB} Precision, Recall, and $F_1$ scores.

-One important contribution of our work is to provide general strategies to construct out-of-KB EL datasets.
 The research endeavour that mostly resembles ours is the ongoing work of \citet{moller2022knowledge} on EL for KB enrichment.
-This study so far targets news events to enrich Wikipedia.
-Similar to the plans in \citet{moller2022knowledge}, our future work will canonicalise the new mentions by e.g., grouping and naming, and place them in the KB.
+This study targets news events to enrich Wikipedia.
+Similar to the plans in \citet{moller2022knowledge}, our future work will canonicalise the new mentions by, for example, grouping and naming, and placing them in the KB.